 Travelling to School

-If the car really is the possible way of travelling, please do consider "Car Pooling" If you live close to another family, it might be that you can share travel with the children, adults or both. https://liftshare.com/uk/community/luton-and-central-bedfordshire
+If the car really is the only possible way of travelling, please do consider "Car Pooling".
+If you live close to another family, it might be that you can share travel with the children, adults or both. https://liftshare.com/uk/community/luton-and-central-bedfordshire

 A typical school day

 Rolling start to school day- 8:45-9am

 End of school clubs- 4:15-4:30 depending on the club

 End of Pre-School after school club- 6pm Monday-Thursdays

 At our September 2021 Hands Up Travel Survey, we found the main means that children come to school:

 We encourage independence as much as possible.
 From Year 4, parents can opt to give permission for their child to be released independently at the end of the day.
 Parents can then choose where they wish to meet their child - either literally in front of the school, at the Village Hall car park or, if they've assessed the risk appropriately, all the way home on their own.